nanditha16/Python/src/DS_Algo/README.md

     - Space Complexity: O(1) In-place merge, no extra space used

 12. isPalindrome(self, s: str) -> bool: Is palindrom using Slicing or two pointers
-    - “I normalize the string to compare only alphanumerics case-insensitively.
-One approach builds a filtered lowercase list and checks if it equals its reverse — simple and Pythonic, O(n) time, O(n) space.
-More optimal on space uses two pointers from both ends, skipping non-alphanumerics and comparing lowercase characters; if any mismatch appears, return false, otherwise true.
-That keeps it O(n) time and O(1) extra space.”
-    - Method 1 : using Slicing ([::-1]) - For quick, readable code in small-scale use → Slicing is fine.
+    - 12a.
+Method 1 : using Slicing ([::-1]) - For quick, readable code in small-scale use → Slicing is fine.
         - Time Complexity:
             - Reversing the string: O(n)
             - Comparing strings: O(n)
             - Total: O(n)
         - Space Complexity: Creates a new reversed string →  O(n) extra space

-    - Method 2: using pointers - For performance and memory efficiency, especially with large strings
+    - 12b.
+Method 2: using pointers - For performance and memory efficiency, especially with large strings
+        - “I normalize the string to compare only alphanumerics case-insensitively.
+One approach builds a filtered lowercase list and checks if it equals its reverse — simple and Pythonic, O(n) time, O(n) space.
+More optimal on space uses two pointers from both ends, skipping non-alphanumerics and comparing lowercase characters; if any mismatch appears, return false, otherwise true.
+That keeps it O(n) time and O(1) extra space.”
+        - Time Complexity: Single pass through the string → O(n)
+        - Space Complexity: No extra space used → O(1)
+    - 12c.
+Method 3: Valid Palindrome - one more
+        - “I use a two-pointer check with one allowed deletion.
+Move left and right inward while chars match.
+At the first mismatch, I try both options: skip s[left] or skip s[right], and verify the remaining range is a palindrome with a helper.
+If either succeeds, the whole string is valid after deleting at most one char.
+This is O(n) time (each index visited a constant number of times) and O(1) extra space.”
         - Time Complexity: Single pass through the string → O(n)
         - Space Complexity: No extra space used → O(1)

 13. read(self, buf, n): Read N Characters Given read4
     - “I repeatedly call read4 into a 4-char temp buffer and copy out only what I still need, stopping when I’ve read n chars or read4 hits EOF.
 Each iteration adds min(count, n - total_read) to the destination buf, and I track total_read as I go.
 This guarantees we never over-read or write past n.
 The algorithm is O(n) time and O(1) extra space.”